 Amazing Elderberry

 The nutritional and medicinal benefits of elderberry are pretty phenomenal.
 Elderberries contain minerals like iron, potassium, phosphorous, and copper, as well as vitamins, such as vitamin A, vitamin B, and vitamin C, proteins, and dietary fiber.
 Add some of the beneficial organic compounds that function as anti-inflammatory and antioxidant agents in the body, and you have one powerful berry!
 Elderberry is a powerful antioxidant.
 It contains flavonoids, which have antioxidant properties and may help prevent damage to the body’s cells.
-In fact, it outranks blueberries, cranberries, goji berries, and blackberries in terms of total flavanol content.
+In fact, it outranks blueberries, cranberries, goji elderberriesberries, and blackberries in terms of total flavanol content.

 There are several species of elder, but Sambucus nigra, or European elder (also called black elder), is most often used for medicinal purposes.
 Avoid dwarf elder (Sambucus ebulus), which can be toxic.
 Use a trusted preparation of elder because of raw or unripe fruit, as well as the leaves, seeds, and bark, contain a chemical related to cyanide, which is poisonous.